**process format#

 formatted ASCII file.
 The variables should exist in the file specified

-command (see page ).
+by the **file command command.
 For instance, the command

 Syntax#